 Mr Barr: There has been some discussion at the Council on Federal Financial Relations because the commonwealth Treasurer is commencing a similar process for Australia.
 We have discussed the ACT experience and some of the challenges and opportunities that that has presented.
 The other government in our region that is perhaps the most advanced on this is the New Zealand government.
-They are several years ahead of where the ACT is, and we are several years ahead of where the Australian government is, on these sorts of projects.
+They are several years ahead of where the ACT is, and we are several years ahead of where the AUST and we are several years ahead of where the AUST and we are several years ahead of where the AUST are solved of the projects.